awkwardblackcoder/beginner-javascript-notes/1-variables.md

 1. The word `var` lets our computer know what type of variable we're creating (Remember, there are 3 types: `var`, `let`, and `const`)
 2. `firstName` lets our computer know the name of the variable
 3. `=` lets our computer know we are setting this variable to whatever that follows it
-4. `'lenora'` is the string we are setting the variable to.
+4. `'lenora'` is the string we are setting the variable to
-5. The `;` lets our computer know we have ended the statement.
+5. The `;` lets our computer know we have ended the statement

 ### <ins>Var declarations are global scope or function/local scope</ins>